-This 7 day holiday combines the best of both worlds for any family looking to get away for some sun - there is some time to let your hair down and relax time at Sun City, followed by the thrill of a malaria-free African Big 5 safari - either on a game vehicle or on horseback!
+This 7 night holiday combines the best of both worlds for any family looking for a quick get away for some fun in the sun - there is time to let your hair down and relax at Sun City, followed by the thrill of a malaria-free African Big 5 safari - either on a game vehicle or on horseback!

 This is a 7 night itinerary including Sun City and The Waterberg.

 *Prices are per person and are based on today's exchange rates.
 Exchange rates are subject to change and are updated daily.

 Prices exclude international flights - ask us if you would like to include these.

 Mabula Game Lodge Location.